The necromancer

 “Of course we are,“ Raena said.
 “Thank you for making us yours.”

-“Yes, Mistress,” Oressa said, “Thank you for killing us.”
+“Yes, Mistress,” Oressa said, “Thank you for killing us and turning us into your puppets.”

 The ghostly specter lifted itself in the air.